Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 ```

 First, all characters are stored in a set for avoid repetitive characters, also we need to calculate the length of
 the password.
-And finally we initialize the variable 'argument_log' as a 0.
+And finally we initialize the variable 'argument_log' as 0.

 ```python
         # The set ensures that we don't take repetitive characters.